 Because of the uniqueness of each slab of granite, seams in between the pieces are more noticeable.
 It becomes difficult to match up the veins and directional movements of the slabs.

-If you have further questions about whether the quartz countertop or granite countertop is best for you, contact us for a free countertop consultation.
+If you have further questions about whether a quartz countertop or granite countertop is best for you, contact us for a free countertop consultation.